-- AR 47.
-Additionally, undertakings that are in scope of this disclosure are those: (a) compliant with indications provided by relevant industry standards, as mentioned in paragraph 51(c), such as the Global Industry Standard on Tailings Management (GISTM) (e.g., size and volume) or equivalent; and/or with tailing facilities where an annual risk assessment is not done at a minimum every three years or more, as per GISTM Principle 10.1; and/or operating in the quarrying sub-sector, only if such undertakings generate tailings and/or if tailings are material to them. - AR 48.
+- AR 48.
+By relevant industry standards, mentioned in the paragraph 51(c) the undertaking may refer to the Global Industry Standard on Tailings Management (GISTM) or equivalent. - AR 49.
+To identify the tailing facilities that fall within the scope of this disclosure, the undertaking may refer to the indications provided by international industry standards, such as the GISTM (e.g., size and volume, hazard classification). - AR 50.
+Additionally, undertakings that are in scope of this disclosure are only those with tailing facilities without an annual risk assessment. - AR 51.
 When disclosing in accordance with paragraph 51 the undertaking shall disclose whether it follows any generally accepted good practices for safe management of tailings facilities and which standard or code of practice it uses.
 If the undertaking does not follow any generally standard or code of practice, it shall explain why.